cado-security/product-help/docs/cado/investigate/overview.md

 ## Investigation Details
 This section includes key information such as when the investigation began.
 You can edit the summary by clicking the **⋮** symbol next to the investigation name in the top-left corner.

-## Investigation AI Summary
+## Investigation Summary
-If enabled under **Settings > Experiments**, an AI-generated summary of key attacker events will be displayed here.
+A summary of key attacker events will be displayed here.

 ## Timeline of Key Investigator and Attacker Activities
 Shows important events, including evidence imports and detected malicious activity.